MCDevKit/cmcc-docs/json-templating-engine/cli.md

 - `--include`: Add a file or directory to the include list using a glob pattern.
 Can be used multiple times.
 Takes precedence over the exclude list.
 - `--exclude`: Add a file or directory to the exclude list using a glob pattern.
 Can be used multiple times.
 - `--remove-src`: Remove source templates after compilation.
 Primarily used for the Regolith filter.
+- `--disable-molang-validation`: Output processed `.molang` files that are not valid Molang instead of stopping with an error.
+See [Other File Types](file-types.md#molang).

 ### `eval`